Usage¶

 list

-Given a version, return a list of names of the Python Standard Libraries for that version.
+version, return alistof names of the Python Standard Libraries for that version.- Parameters:

 version (str|None) –